 I know many who work full time in sales for large companies and who have significant inhibitions around selling.
 Deep down that dreaded inner voice casts doubt on their ability to succeed in sales.

 So this week I just wanted to get it out there that you’re not alone!
 There’s a whole army of people out there whose job it is to sell, but when it comes to the crunch, they have severe doubts in their ability to prospect, canvass, generate rapport, overcome objections, cold call, close and so on.

-For anyone who has reservations about their ability to sell -- be in no doubt, it will show in terms of performance and of course results.
-For example, if any of your team believe - either consciously or unconsciously - that "the customer doesn't really want to be bothered right now with information about my product", their communication, either verbal or written, will definitely indicate this lack of confidence to your customers and prospects - and they won't buy.
-The wrong solution
+For anyone who has reservations about their ability to sell — be in no doubt, it will show in terms of performance and of course results.
+For example, if any of your team believe – either consciously or unconsciously – that “the customer doesn’t really want to be bothered right now with information about my product”, their communication, either verbal or written, will definitely indicate this lack of confidence to your customers and prospects – and they won’t buy.

 So what do your team members think about themselves?
 What do they believe about their sales ability?
 What do they truly believe about the products they’re selling?

 When many people fall short at selling, the real reasons for this failure rarely get discovered.
 As a result, product knowledge training usually gets prescribed to remedy the problem.
 Or sales process training.
 Maybe presentation skills.
 Maybe team building.
 Leadership.
 Time management.

 Look again.
 There are two main reasons why people do not reach their potential when selling.
 And inner limiting beliefs about their core ability to sell is one of them (I’ll save the other for another week!).